TurboWarp/extensions/docs/Xeltalliv/simple3D.md

 transform direction X (0) Y (0) Z (0) from [world space] to [model space] :: sensing
 ```
 Transforms point from specified coordinate system to another.
 Convenient, but slower.
-Transform direction only applies rotations and doesn't apply offsets.
+Transform direction only applies rotations and does not apply offsets.

 "projected" is pre-division clip-space coordinates.
 "projected (scratch units)" does division by W and scaling to current stage size (e.g. 480x360).
 It can be used to determine where some point will end up on the screen with the current transformation to position sprite over it or draw something with pen.